Managing Subdomains

 Setting Your Primary Domain

 You can only have one primary domain.
-All other connected domains (including subdomains) will redirect to your primary domain.
+All other connected alternate domains redirect to it.
 To change which domain is primary:

-For more details, see Set your preferred URL or domain.
+For more details, see Set your primary domain.

 Frequently Asked Questions (FAQs)

-Is there a limit to how many subdomains I can add?
+Is there a limit to how many alternate domains I can add?

-No, there is no limit to the number of subdomains you can add to WordPress Hosting Pro.
-You can add as many as you need (e.g., www, shop, blog, portal, etc.).
-However, all subdomains will automatically redirect to your single primary domain.
+No, there is no limit to the number of alternate domains or subdomains you can connect to WordPress Hosting Pro.
+You can add as many as you need (e.g., www.yourdomain.com, shop.yourdomain.com, myotherdomain.com).
+However, all of them automatically redirect to your single primary domain.

-Can I make a subdomain redirect to a different website?
+Can I make an alternate domain point to a different website?

 What DNS record do I need for a subdomain?